influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/about_the_project/custom_output.md

 The code mirrors these requirements with two Go packages.

-1. `pipeline` -- this package defines what types of nodes are available and how they are configured.
+1. `pipeline`: this package defines what types of nodes are available and how they are configured.
-2. `kapacitor` -- this package provides implementations of each of the nodes defined in the `pipeline` package.
+2. `kapacitor`: this package provides implementations of each of the nodes defined in the `pipeline` package.

 To make the API (i.e., a TICKscript) clean and readable,  defining the node is split out from the implementation of the node.